Uttering and Publishing and Checking Account Crimes and Penalties

 Uttering & Publishing

-In Michigan, uttering and publishing occurs when a person falsely makes or alters a document with the intent to defraud another person.
-This is a felony offense with a maximum possible prison sentence of 14 years, but no mandatory prison or jail sentence.
+In Michigan, Uttering and Publishing occurs when a person falsely makes or alters a document with the intent to defraud another person.
+Uttering and Publishing is a felony offense with a maximum possible prison sentence of 14 years, but no mandatory prison or jail sentence.
 Experienced lawyers can frequently develop a successful strategy to help their clients avoid incarceration as a penalty.

 Check Crimes, Insufficient Funds or No Account Checks

-A person who writes a check and knows there is not enough money in that account to cover the check has written an insufficient funds check (known as NSF) or writes a check knowing that the account is was written on is closed or bogus can face prosecution in Michigan.
-The offense of writing a no account check is a felony offense punishable by up to 2 years in prison.
-An NSF check can be charged as a felony is the amount of the check was $500 or more or the person had two prior NSF convictions regardless of the amount of those previous checks.
+A person who writes a check and knows there is not enough money in that account to cover the check has written an insufficient fund check (known as NSF) or writes a check knowing that the account is was written on is closed or bogus can face prosecution in Michigan.
+Writing a No Account Check is a felony offense punishable by up to 2 years in prison.
+An NSF check can be charged as a felony if the amount of the check was $500 or more or the person had two prior NSF convictions regardless of the amount of those previous checks.

-Some prosecutor’s offices will allow for time to make the NSF check good by paying the amount of money owed to the person the check was written to, before the filing of criminal charges.
+Some prosecutor’s offices will allow for time to make the NSF check good by paying the amount of money owed to the alleged victim before the filing of criminal charges.
 People will sometimes make honest mistakes with their checkbooks and should not be criminally prosecuted for them.
-To not waste the prosecutor’s time and resources prosecuting the people that make the honest mistakes, there is often a procedure to follow if you are the victim of this type of offense that must be done before a criminal charge being filed.
+To not waste the prosecutor’s time and resources prosecuting the people who make the honest mistakes, there is often a procedure to follow if you are the victim of this type of offense that must be done before a criminal charge is filed.
 A call to your local prosecutor’s office will determine if this type of program is used in its office.

 Premier Michigan Criminal Defense Law Firm

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are sensitive to people charged with uttering & publishing and checking account crimes because they are often based on unfortunate circumstances or financial problems.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are sensitive to people charged with Uttering & Publishing and checking account crimes because they are often based on unfortunate circumstances or financial problems.
 The firm’s attorneys have decades of experience helping people charged with criminal offenses.
-We have a reputation for success and will do everything in our power to be sure that your rights are protected, and you are given the best legal representation possible.
+We have a reputation for success and will do everything in our power to be sure that your rights are protected and you are given the best legal representation possible.
 LEWIS & DICKSTEIN, P.L.L.C. offers the team approach for the representation of its clients.
-The firm’s criminal defense lawyers believe that clients benefit from the joint experience of all the lawyers in the firm.
+The firm’s criminal defense lawyers believe that clients benefit from the collective experience of all the lawyers in the firm.